mohsinzaheer25/user-management/README.md

 ## Role Variables

-users is a dictonary with user inputs.
+users is a dictionary with user inputs.

 No. | Variable Name | Description
 ---|---|---